-In August 2005, was the first part of the Ruhnama was launched into space so that it could “conquer space” as well.
+*In August 2005, the first part of the Ruhnama was launched into space so that it could “conquer space” as well.
 It is supposed to orbit Earth for the next 150 years.

-*Feeling that the ministers, members of parliament and civil servants were getting out of shape, he got a 37km/23miles long trail (mostly steep concrete stairs) built along the Kopet Dag mountains just outside the capital Ashgabat.
+*Feeling that the ministers, members of parliament, and civil servants were getting out of shape, he got a 37 km (23 miles) long trail (mostly steep concrete stairs) built along the Kopet Dag mountains just outside the capital Ashgabat.

-All ministers, members of parliament and civil servants ordered to walk the full trail once a year.
+All ministers, members of parliament, and civil servants were ordered to walk the full health trial once a year.
 He also expected everyone in Ashgabat to walk the trail called “The Walk Of Health” at least once a year to get into better shape.

 But did Niyazov ever do the health walk himself?
 No, Niyazov himself watched his staff start the walk before he flew in his helicopter to the final stage of the trail to greet them on their successfully completed walk.